What is SEO and SEO Tactics in 2023 – Full Guide

 Hosting companies usually offer server administration as an add-on service.
 Dedicated servers can sometimes provide a better return on investment than shared servers due to less overhead and increased performance.

-- Dedicated hosting servers have no other customer on them, so their performance won’t be affected by the traffic or activity of any other websites.
+- Dedicated hosting servers have no other customers on them, so their performance won’t be affected by the traffic or activity of any other websites.

 - Because you are the only site on the server, you have full control over your site’s security.
 Additionally, dedicated hosting providers tend to offer more robust security features than shared hosting providers.